 The types of cable used to connect the speakers to the power amplifier will marginally affect the sound.
-The cross-sectional area of the cable should be large enough so as not to affect the damping factor, and generally a cable with a cross-sectional area of 2.5 mm2 or greater is recommended.
+The cross-section area of the cable should be large enough not to affect the damping factor, and generally a cable of 2.5 mm2, or greater, cross-section can be recommended.

-Before connecting the amplifier and the monitors, it is advisable to ensure that there is no signal present either by turning amplifiers gain down or by lowering the output faders.
+Before connecting the amplifier and the monitors, it is advisable to ensure that there is no signal present either by turning amplifiers gain down or by setting the output faders.